-If you think that it is definitely the food in your diet that is causing the
+If you think that it is the food in your diet that is causing the

-the result of something that was eaten three to six hours ago; this will kind of give you an idea of what could be causing the problem.
+the result of something that was eaten three to six hours before; this will give you an idea of what could be causing the problem.

-food to your baby before 12 months, after this period, you can start giving small amounts of the culprit food to your child.
+food to your baby before 12 months.
+After this period, you can start to give small amounts of the culprit food to your child.

 Foods to Avoid when Breastfeeding

 foods to avoid while breastfeeding.
-(These fish contain a high mercury content)
+(These fish contain a high mercury

-* Tuna.
-(No more than one tuna steak or two 170g cans a week)
+Tuna.
+(No more than one tuna steak or two 170g cans a week).

 Signs that your Breastfed Baby is Allergic to something in your diet